ryandonovanenm/ryandonovanenm.github.io/_posts/2023-06-04-chatgpt-sexuality-in-a-new-earth.md

 </blockquote>
 <script async src="//www.instagram.com/embed.js"></script>

-To me, these types of ideas are what’s really meant by “the kingdom of God” and Jesus’ offer of “eternal life”.
-Jesus wanted to guide us toward a world where goodness and love permeate the world and all of human interaction.
+To me, these are the kinds of ideas that embody the true meaning behind "the kingdom of God" and Jesus' promise of "eternal life."
+Jesus aspired to guide us towards a world where love and goodness permeate all aspects of human interaction.

 ## A New, Physical Earth